 Mobile app marketing guide – ASO, PPC, Tips & Tricks

-Comprehensive introduction to ASO, AdWords and other marketing techniques
+Comprehensive introduction to ASO, Google Ads and other techniques

-We’d like to share a few tips & tricks on how to NOT get your app buried on the bottom of a store and how to make it stand out or set it on a path to glory.
+We’d like to share a few tips & tricks on how to NOT get your app buried on the bottom of app stores and how to make it stand out or set it on a path to glory.
 Internet is a fickle friend, and one day your path to success may be through ASO – optimisation of your app in a store.
-Another day the name of the game could be AdWords.
+Another day the name of the game could be Google Ads.
 Popularity of various marketing techniques changes with time, so it’s good to keep up with the latest.
-App marketing encompasses everything from ASO, through AdWords and its’ campaigns, to social media and content marketing.
+App marketing encompasses everything from ASO, through Google Ads and its’ campaigns, to social media and content marketing.
 Try to hire not only a development but also mobile app marketing agency at once.

-When putting a new app in a store, you add it to the multitude of other apps.
-The amount of apps in stores is huge, and the chance of it being noticed and downloaded is in fact minimal.
+When putting a new app in store like Google Play, you add it to the multitude of other apps.
+The amount of mobile apps in stores is huge, and the chance of it being noticed and downloaded is in fact minimal.
 If you’re familiar with the term SEO – optimising your website so it shows up as high as possible in organic search results, then App Store Optimization is basically the same technique for mobile apps.
 Websites, apps – we all want to rank as high as we can.

 Where to start optimization

 So, your app needs a few things done to give it a good kickstart in a store.
 With a bit of work, you will give it a fair chance to be noticed.
 The apps name, description, keywords, graphics – all these influence the mobile apps position.